 - 1 cup powdered sugar

-- For the cake: Preheat the oven to 350° F. Grease two 8-inch cake pans with Crisco and dust with flour to help easily release the cake after it is baked.
+- Preheat the oven to 350° F. Grease two 8-inch cake pans with Crisco and dust with flour to help easily release the cake after it is baked.
 I also line the bottom of the pans with parchment paper to ensure they don’t stick.

 - In a large mixing bowl, combine the cake mix with the egg whites, buttermilk, vegetable oil, Greek yogurt and vanilla extract.
 Beat all the ingredients together until well mixed.
 Turn the batter over from the bottom of the bowl to the top to ensure it’s well mixed.
 Lastly, fold the Fruity Pebbles cereal into the cake batter.